sbstnmsch-zz/window-mock/README.md

 This module was built for unit-test mocking the browser's window-object in my other projects.
 It's far from complete and will grow once needed.

-Feel free to fork and pull-request!
+Feel free to fork and pull-request for extending the API!